Real combat; plastic men.

 - Dumb Muscle: Thick.

-- Follow the Leader: Portal Runner pretty much only exists because people still cared about Lara Croft way back when.
+- Follow the Leader: Portal Runner pretty much only exists because Lara Croft's popularity had not yet faded.

 - Heroic Comedic Sociopath: A downplayed example when Sarge finds powerful weaponry and delivers an almost Evil Laugh and a remark anticipating wanton destruction.